What is an ovarian cyst?

-If your ultrasound or blood tests show signs of cancer, your doctor may advise surgery.
+If your ultrasound or blood tests show signs of cancer, your healthcare provider may advise surgery.
 This is done to remove part or all of your ovary.
-Your doctor might also advise surgery if:
+Your healthcare provider might also advise surgery if:

 - Your cyst causes ongoing pressure or pain

 - Your cyst appears to be growing

 - You have a very large cyst